CHAMBER MUSIC WEEKEND 2021

 CHAMBER MUSIC LIBRARY

 CMW has an extensive chamber music library.
 This means that chamber groups may choose to play well-known pieces, or to get acquainted with fine works by lesser-known composers.
-This group is playing Dohnányi's "Sextet in C Major."
+This group is playing a piano quintet by Vietslav Novak (1870-1949)

-CMW's chamber music library of well over 1000 volumes provides a rich repertoire for participants to choose from.
-Here we see a portion of it from the balcony above.
+CMW's chamber music library of more than 1300 volumes provides a rich repertoire for participants to choose from.
+Here we see just a portion of it.

 INFORMAL CHAMBER MUSIC CONCERTS

-Among other works, the Chamber Orchestra this season performed the "Eclogue for Piano and String Orchestra" by British composer Gerald Finzi.
+Among other works, the Chamber Orchestra this season performed Variations on a Theme of Tchaikovsky by Anton Arensky

 Two days of intense music-making and rehearsal are followed by the Friday evening Candlelight Dinner, a time of fellowship, graceful elegance, and peace.